 One topic on exponents is already included in Algebra Tutor and we have at least one more planned, as well as topics introducing logarithms, their rules, and their use in simplifying and solving equations.

 The Algebra Tutor app was created by former Secondary School Mathematics Teacher, Dave J Green, and Software Engineer, Jonathan Green.
-After three and a half years of full-time development, we were pleased to release Version 1.0 in the summer of 2021.
+After more than three years of full-time development, we were pleased to release Version 1.0 in the summer of 2021.

 Algebra Tutor is designed to help students develop more confidence with algebra, so that its use does not become a barrier to them as they explore the fascinating world of mathematics.
 The app aims to prevent misunderstandings of algebraic notation and facilitate mastery of common algebraic skills.

 We hope to continue developing Algebra Tutor by adding many more topics and features in the future.
-Unfortunately, nobody has been paying us to make a free, educational app; so, please consider making in-app purchases to enable us to keep going!
+For now, please download the app and try it out!